-A Public Passenger Road Carrier Permit committee, comprising of representatives of the WRDM, the three constituent local municipalities, the Office of the Taxi Registrar and the TOLAB Office has been established under the auspices of the Department Regional Planning and Reindustralisation, WRDM.
-The main objective of this Committee is to scrutinize all public passenger road carrier permits as applicable to the area of jurisdiction of the WRDM and to submit joint comments from the region to the Provincial Regulatory Entity.
+A committee named the Public Passenger Road Carrier Permit Committee, involving representatives of the WRDM, the three constituent local municipalities, the Office of the Taxi Registrar and the TOLAB Office has been established under the auspices of the Department Regional Planning and Reindustralisation.
+The prime objective of this Committee is to scrutinize all public passenger road carrier permits as applicable to the area of jurisdiction of the WRDM and to submit joint comments from the region to the Provincial Regulatory Entity.
 The Office of the Provincial Regulatory Entity however has the final mandate to issue the operating licenses in all instances.